Cincinnati vs. Tulane NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 73, is 11 points greater than Saturday's over/under.
+- Tulane has combined with its opponents to score more than 61 points in six of seven games this season.

+- Saturday's total is 12.0 points lower than the two team's combined 73 points per game average.

-- These two squads combine to surrender 56.9 points per game, 5.1 fewer than this contest's over/under.
+- This contest's total is 4.1 points greater than the 56.9 these two squads combine to surrender per game this season.

-- The 62-point over/under for this game is 2.8 points below the 64.8 points per game average total in Green Wave games this season.
+- The 61-point over/under for this game is 3.8 points below the 64.8 points per game average total in Green Wave games this season.

 Cincinnati Stats and Trends